jcraane/androidi/README.md

 Contains the following:
 * ShadowWrapperFrameLayout
-    FrameLayout extention which supports drawing gradient shadows around the edges.
+    FrameLayout extension which supports drawing gradient shadows around the edges.
 When two edges have joining shadows, for example top|left, a shadow is rendered in the corresponding corner.

 Example code:
 ```